mist64/cbmbus_doc/7 JiffyDOS.md

 #### 4: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-35.png =601x131)

-Based solely on timing, the device puts the second pair of data bits onto the wires (CLK: NOT #2, DATA = NOT #3).
+Based solely on timing, the device puts the second pair of data bits onto the wires (CLK: NOT #2, DATA: NOT #3).

 The controller reads the wires exactly 10 µs later.

 #### 5: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-36.png =601x131)

-The device puts the third pair of data bits onto the wires (CLK: NOT #4, DATA = NOT #5).
+The device puts the third pair of data bits onto the wires (CLK: NOT #4, DATA: NOT #5).

 The controller reads the wires exactly 11 µs later.